-The Curriculum at Trinity Anglican College is based around the learning areas and stages set by the NSW Board of Studies at the Albury Campus and by the Victorian Curriculum and Assessment Authority at our Wodonga Campus.
+The Curriculum at Trinity Anglican College is based around the learning areas and stages set by the NSW Board of Studies.

 Senior school: Trinity Anglican College has introduced digital textbooks for a number of core subjects.
 Others must be ordered through Yorke Books.

-Junior School: Class stationery sets will be purchased in bulk by the College and the cost added to each student’s account.
-Textbooks should be ordered through Yorke Books.
+Junior School: Class stationery sets and textbooks will be purchased in bulk by the College and the cost added to each student’s account.

 Students have been introduced to the Positive Psychology Model of well-being, academic care and social and emotional development.
 The Senior School has completed its first unit ‘Kindness and Gratitude’.
 Students learnt about the health benefits, educational success and how acts of Kindness can increase self-esteem.
 The Positive Education Model is being fully integrated in 2016 to complement the new House Pastoral Care Structure.